microsoft/vcpkg-docs/vcpkg/troubleshoot/build-failures.md

 Actual hash: 9e887c7039995ce7c41556e09a7eed940863260a522ecf7d9bec300189026ed507da560620dfa4a619deeb679be7adf42fe3a7020ff3094df777c7934c771227
 ```

-This error occurs when the download file has been changed in any way by the
+This error occurs when the upstream file has been changed in any way by the
 server but the download URL is kept the same.
 As a security measure, vcpkg will
-reject files where their SHA512 does not match the declared SHA512 for the
+reject files with SHA512 that don't match the expected SHA512 for the asset.

-asset.
+Steps to resolve:

-* Verify that the downloaded file is secure
+1 - Verify that the downloaded file is secure
-* Update the file's SHA512 in the port
+2 - Modify the port to use the new file's SHA512

 ## Visual Studio toolchain is not found